 There is no free legal assistance in submitting a subsequent application.
-However, if the application is admitted for re-examination by the Migration Agency - or through a stay in the expulsion order at court level if the Migration Agency's decision is appealed - legal counsel can be appointed.
+However, if the application is admitted for re-examination by the Migration Agency - or through a stay in the expulsion order at court level if the Migration Agency's decision is appealed - legal counsel can be appointed (see: Regular procedure: Legal assistance).
 Asylum seekers can also approach NGOs for advice.
 However, the procedure is written and complex with statistically little chance of changing the negative decision, and applicants also have no access to free interpretation.
+The Swedish Refugee Law Center provides legal assistance free of charge to persons seeking to submit a subsequent application for international protection.
+An application is submitted on behalf of the applicant in cases where it is assessed that there are reasonable prospects for a successful outcome.
+For more information please visit www.sweref.org.